Italy with baby or toddler feature image: mom with pram on italian beach

 Lake Garda with baby or toddlers

-Another baby friendly area, plenty of flat, walkable towns and easy access to water.
-Good family campsites and resorts in the area such as Eurocamp as well as many local hotels and accommodation options.
+There are many good family campsites and resorts in the area, such as Eurocamp as well as many local hotels and accommodation options that are great especially for active toddlers.

 You can find the best places on Lake Garda for small kids here.